OPCFoundation/UA-.NETStandard/README.md

 ### Start the server
 1. Open a command prompt
 2. Now navigate to the folder **SampleApplications/Samples/NetCoreConsoleServer**.
-3. Run the script `./createcert.sh` on Linux or `CreateCert.cmd` on Windows to create the self signed certificate for the command line application.
-4. To run the server sample type `dotnet run`.
+3. To run the server sample type `dotnet run`.
 The server is now running and waiting for connections.
-In this sample configuration the server always accepts new client certificates.
+In this sample configuration the server always rejects new client certificates.

 ### Start the client
 1. Open a command prompt
-4. Now navigate to the folder **SampleApplications/Samples/NetCoreConsoleClient**.
+2. Now navigate to the folder **SampleApplications/Samples/NetCoreConsoleClient**.
-5. Run the script `./createcert.sh` on Linux or `CreateCert.cmd` on Windows to create the self signed certificate for the command line application.
-6. To execute the sample type `dotnet run` to connect to the OPC UA console sample server running on the same host.
+3. To execute the sample type `dotnet run` to connect to the OPC UA console sample server running on the same host.
 To connect to another OPC UA server specify the server as first argument and type e.g. `dotnet run opc.tcp://myserver:51210/UA/SampleServer`.
+4. On first connection, or after certificates were renewed, the server may have refused the client certificate.
+Check the server and client folder **OPC Foundation\CertificateStores\RejectedCertificates** for rejected certificates.
+To approve a certificate copy it to the **OPC Foundation\CertificateStores\UA Applications** folder.
+5. Retry step 3 to connect using a secure connection.

 ##How to build and run the OPC UA Web Telemetry sample